DavidSouther/davidsouther.github.com/source/_posts/2014-02-17-5-surprisingly-not-that-painful-things-about-client-side-js.markdown

     they're absolutely correct.
 Especially for a site like theirs, which is creating large amounts of dynamic content with few caching opportunities, rendering a page for a crawler is expensive and will probably only be used a single time.
-    Their analysis of the solutions, either rewritting all your pages server side or handling a farm of headless browsers to pre-render for the server are about the only ways to handle the situation.
+    Their analysis of the solutions, either rewriting all your pages server side or handling a farm of headless browsers to pre-render for the server are about the only ways to handle the situation.